Without an effective ecommerce sales funnel, you’re losing money.

 The longer you retain your customers and keep them coming back, the more profit you make.

-It’s easier to keep old customers than it’s to get a new customer.
-The ultimate goal of a sales funnel is obtaining repeat sales, customer testimonials and product recommendations.
+It’s easier to keep old customers than to acquire new ones.
+The ultimate goal of a sales funnel is to obtain repeat sales, customer testimonials, and product recommendations.

-While the stages mentioned are common, it is worth noting that there is no exact length for a conversion funnel.
+While the stages mentioned are common, it is worth noting that a conversion funnel has no exact length.

-Prospects are different and take their unique journeys down the sales funnel.
-Some customers are easy to persuade while some take time and more steps to convince.
+Prospects are different and take unique journeys down the sales funnel.
+Some customers are easy to persuade, while others take time and more steps to convince.

 A Funnel Framework for Higher Conversions